xping-dev/sdk-dotnet/samples/README.md

 To run and use the samples, follow these steps:

-1. Open the solution file (Xping-sdk.sln) in Visual Studio Code or any other code editor.
+1. Open the solution file (xping-sdk.sln) in Visual Studio Code or any other code editor.
 2. Select the sample project that you want to run from the solution explorer.
 For example, `ConsoleAppTesting`.
 3. For debugging purposes open the `Properties/launchSettings.json` file and modify the settings according to your testing needs.
 For example, you can change the `--url` of the page being validated.
 Run the sample project by pressing F5 or using the `dotnet run` command.
 Observe the test results in the console or in the Test Explorer window (if you are running `IntegrationTesting` sample).